Currency, banks and money exchange

 E.g. to call a number in the United States, dial 00 + 1 + area code + local number

-Internet cafés with high-speed connection Internet are plentiful in Warsaw.
+Internet cafés with high-speed connection Internet are plentiful in Germany.
+You will find one at almost every corner in Berlin.
 Prices and opening hours vary.